Skip to main content

 Observation

-I noticed that a direct ret2system approach would require controlling rdi and stack alignment, and the challenge provided a specific libc binary, which suggested running one_gadget against that exact libc to find a self-contained execve gadget that avoids those extra setup steps.
+A direct ret2system would mean controlling rdi and minding stack alignment, and the challenge ships a specific libc.
+Running one_gadget against that exact libc finds a self-contained execve gadget and skips both setup steps.

 With libc_base known, overflow the return address (120 bytes of padding) with the address of a one_gadget.
 In the challenge libc (2.27-3ubuntu1.4) the gadget at offset 0x4f432 executes execve('/bin/sh', 0, 0).
 Run one_gadget on the provided libc to get the right offset and its register/stack constraints for your build.